Myths about drinking alcohol

 One reason is that people become more sensitive to alcohol as they get older.
 Or they may take medicines that make the effects of alcohol stronger.
 Some older adults may start to drink more because they are bored or feel lonely or depressed.

 Even if you never drank that much when you were young, you can have problems with drinking as you get older.

-What is a healthy range of drinking for men and women over age 65 years?
+What is a healthy range of drinking for men and women age 65 years or older?
 Experts recommend no more than 3 drinks in a single day or no more than a total of 7 drinks a week.
 A drink is defined as 12 fluid ounces (355 mL) of beer, 5 fluid ounces (148 mL) of wine, or 1½ fluid ounces (45 mL) of liquor.

 Myth #4: I Do Not Have a Problem Because I Only Drink Wine and Beer